13 Graveyard Grooves for Halloween

 The Koffin Kats quickly became a favorite band of mine in college, with their intense psychobilly spooky beat.
 Here the singer falls in love with a girl in a hearse.

 Want more spooky tunes?
-Check out the posts below!
+Check out other annual Halloween playlists!